 As an instructor the best way to lead the mind of your students is through motivation, inspiration, encouragement, and then discipline.

 What did the founder of Aikido, Morihei Ueshiba O'Sensei practise on a daily basis?
 After all that is what he thought was most important...

 During his personal training he would perform a series of Aiki exercises, Misogi purification rituals, Kototama sound vibration chants, and many hours of pure prayer to divine spirit.

 If you are thinking of joining an Aikido class, are a student or an instructor you will be working on a variety of ways to control your attackers through the use of their own energy.
-This may be a typical class structure that you will be or are working on to develop your skills...
+The following may be a typical class structure to develop your skills...

 Aiki Class Blueprint

 Rei (bow), mokusu (breathing meditation), warm-up, ukemi (breakfalls), basic postures, basic/advanced/applied techniques, kokyu nage (breath throw), kokyu ho (harmonising exercises), cool-down, mokusu, rei.

 It is essential to instill discipline in students regardless of the qualities and characteristics they bring to the Dojo (training hall).
 Discipline is often something the ego does not enjoy, but could save lives one day.